BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.TableInfoCommand.md

           }
         },
         "Lobby": {
-          "description": "The type of table it is (Training ?
-Career ?)
+          "description": "The type of table it is (QuickMode ?
+RegisteredMode ?)
 See 'BluffinMuffin.Protocol.DataTypes.LobbyOptions' for more details", "type": "BluffinMuffin.Protocol.DataTypes.LobbyOptions",
           "properties": {
             "OptionType": {
               "description": "What type of lobby it is", "type": "BluffinMuffin.Protocol.DataTypes.Enums.LobbyTypeEnum",
               "enum": [
-                "Career",
+                "QuickMode",
-                "Training"
+                "RegisteredMode"
               ]
             }
           }